 Working in Community From 2012–2016, three of Southern California’s leading regional theatres programmed ambitious initiatives to engage local communities—primarily Latinx—they felt were underrepresented as patrons at their theatres.
-With funding from the James Irvine Foundation’s Exploring Engagement fund, all three companies experimented with partnerships...
+With funding from the James Irvine Foundation’s Exploring Engagement fund, all three companies experimented with partn...
 Working in Community

 Gossip, Cheese, and Theatre in Boyle Heights Across the street from Mariachi Plaza in Boyle Heights, tucked tightly onto a corner, is a very small bar.
 And although it’s early on a Sunday evening, inside the very small bar is a very big party.
 Gossip, Cheese, and Theatre in Boyle Heights